appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/trigger-workflow-from-appsmith-app.md

             "email": "{{inp_Email.text}}"
         }
         ```
-5. Bind the execution of workflow query from where you want to trigger the workflow in your app.
+5. Bind the workflow query from where you want to trigger the workflow in your app.
 For example, if you want to trigger the workflow on a button click, bind the `onClick` event of the button to execute the workflow query.
 6. Test the workflow integration and execution by clicking the button.

 ## Troubleshooting